Rancher is a Kubernetes management tool. Useful links:

 Q: What are the install or upgrade procedures (they are not outlined elsewhere in this document)?

 - The “Upgrade” button is in the right-hand corner of the application.
 Use the “Launch” button to start a new one.
-Please read the Rancher guides for more information.
+Please read the Rancher guidelines for more information.

 Q: Is this the case for versions of modules built from a branch?
 If so, what happens if the branch contains updated descriptors, are those ignored?